 By providing detailed information about your machinery, shipment requirements, and desired level of service in our online tool, you can obtain more accurate estimates for shipping costs.

-What does it mean if my equipment is oversized cargo?
+- What does it mean if my equipment is oversized cargo?

 Your shipment is most likely classified as oversized if it’s too large for standard shipping dimensions.
 You should anticipate slightly higher costs due to the need for accommodations, special equipment, and extra handling.
+Agriculture, construction, and energy equipment are often examples of oversized cargo.